aaronicsubstances/cskabomu/README.md

 1. Deployment enviroment: mainly localhost, but can be extended to the Internet via HTTP.

-1. Quasi web transports demonstrated: HTTP, memory, localhost TCP, unix domain socket, windows named pipe, zeromq (with limit on body size).
+1. Quasi web transports demonstrated: HTTP, memory, localhost TCP, unix domain socket, windows named pipe, zeromq (NB: zeromq transport example requires limiting body sizes to some maximum value).
    1. *Support for HTTP makes it possible to use Kabomu with any HTTP client library.*
    2. Interfaces are provided for the creation of any custom quasi web transport.